World Pond Hockey Championships, Plaster Rock

 Harvest Jazz & Blues Festival, Fredericton

-Hollywood has featured many New Brunswickers on the big screen, including Donald Sutherland, Walter Pidgeon and Brett Somers.
+Hollywood has featured many New Brunswickers on the big screen, including Donald Sutherland and Walter Pidgeon.
 And the lists of “firsts” run the gamut from Willie Eldon O’Ree, the first black player in the NHL, to Myrtle “Molly” Kool, the first female sea captain in North America.

 New Brunswick is also the birthplace of other famous characters including Stompin’ Tom Connors and Klondike Kate (Katherine Ryan).
 Abraham Gesner invented kerosene here.
-The list is endless: this is the stuff that New Brunswickers are made of.
+This is the stuff New Brunswickers are made of.

 Roots run deep in the province.
-In fact, Metepenagiag—a 3000-year-old Mi’kmaq fishing village also known as Red Bank—is New Brunswick’s oldest continuously occupied community.
+In fact, Metepenagiag—which is a 3,000-year-old Mi’kmaq fishing village also known as Red Bank—is New Brunswick’s oldest continuously occupied community.
 Along with the Maliseet and Passamaquoddy, they were the first known inhabitants in the region.

 Many communities in the province showcase their culture.
 Events and festivals take centre stage and experiences abound.
 Oh yes—and New Brunswick is the only bilingual province (English/French) in the country.

-One of the unique things about New Brunswick is that it is also big on winter sports and activities.
-With one of the longest snow seasons in the province, Sugarloaf Provincial Park offers the largest variety of winter outdoor activities in one location, from Alpine skiing, cross-country, snowshoeing and tobogganing, to ice skating, snowmobiling, tubing and snowboarding.
+One of the unique things about New Brunswick is that it is also big on certifiably cool winter sports and events.
+With one of the longest snow seasons in the province, Sugarloaf Provincial Park offers the largest variety of outdoor cold-weather activities in one location: from Alpine skiing, cross-country, snowshoeing and tobogganing, to ice skating, snowmobiling, tubing and snowboarding.

-Fredericton is noted for Frostival, a family-friendly outdoor festival, which will be celebrating its 5th anniversary this year with over 150 events.
-For something out of the ordinary, slip up to Plaster Rock for the World Pond Hockey Championship, where over 120 teams worldwide compete for trophies—and for the pure love of the sport.
+Fredericton is noted for Frostival, a family-friendly outdoor festival, which celebrates Old Man Winter with over 100 events.
+For something out of the ordinary, slip up to Plaster Rock for the World Pond Hockey Championship, where 120-odd teams worldwide compete for trophies—and for the pure love of the sport.

 New Brunswick has one of the highest concentrations of craft breweries in Atlantic Canada.
 Several outlets featuring locally-made meads, ciders and craft beers are within walking distance of each other in the capital city of Fredericton.
 To top it off, Queen Street is chockablock full of unique shops, tons of gobsmacking open spaces, along with a performance theatre, hotel, convention centre, and world-class gallery.
 No wonder Fredericton is referred to as a cultural capital (www.tourismfredericton.ca).